 This circumstance will predictably induce an expansion of residential development along Spray Ave.
-Because this would tend to prejudice the City's ability to complete the planning work necessary to create its local coastal program (LCP), those street development alternatives designed to serve more than this project alone, were rejected.
+Because this would tend to prejudice the City's ability to complete the planning work necessary to create its local coastal program (LCP), those street development alternatives designed to serve more than the project at 23 Spray Ave. were rejected by the Commission in its action on that application.